 The amount of time that it takes for the VA to decide an appeal leaves many veterans feeling hopeless about moving their claims forward.
 The VA provides several criteria that allow veterans claims to be expedited.
 Further there is are avenues outside the VA that can get eyes on a file within the VA.

-How does the VA view claims and why is it important that veterans think
+How does the VA view claims and why is it important that veterans think that way too?

 How can claims be expedited through the VA?

 The VA acknowledges four main ways of expediting a claim: terminal illness, ALS, age, and financial hardship.
 For the first three, terminal illness, ALS and age, a simple letter to the VA asking for a claim to be expedited will suffice to put the VA on notice and get the claim expedited.
 Financial hardship is another beast in itself.
 To receive financial hardship expedition veterans need to file a VA Form 21-5655 (declaration of Financial Hardship).
 Along with this form, veterans may submit any past due utility bills, eviction notices, and credit card or medical bills.
 The VA makes a determination as to whether the veteran qualifies for expedition due to financial hardship so it is important to provide evidence of the hardship and follow up with the VA.

 How can I get my claim expedited outside the VA?